Vinicius-Sa/CheckDBsize/Readme.md

-Script to Calculate the size of each folder S3 - Resources Taking <client> & <product> as parameters
+Script to Calculate the size of a mysql db